nestorSag/towngen/README.md

-# A transformer that makes up town names
+# Generative models for city names by region

 This project trains a transformer model on town name data from and generate new, similar-sounding names.
 That's really it.
 Most countries are available.